 saml.custom.userservice.class to your own implementation:

-saml.idp.metadata.attribute.email can also vary per IDP.
-It is important to set this correctly since this is a required field by the cBioPortal SAML parser (that is, if
+saml.idp.metadata.attribute.userName can also vary per IDP.
+It is important to set these correctly since these are a required field by the cBioPortal SAML parser (that is, if

 org.cbioportal.security.spring.authentication.saml.SAMLUserDetailsServiceImpl is chosen for property

 ⚠️ Some IDPs like to provide their own logout page (e.g. when they don't support the custom SAML Single Logout protocol).
 For this you can adjust the